GEOGRAPHICAL READER

 through a serious of relationships.

-LINKS TO WORLD LITERATURE AFRICA: Reading Women Writers and African Literature.
+LINKS TO WORLD LITERATURE Words without Borders.
+"Founded in 2003, Words without Borders promotes cultural understanding through the translation, publication, and promotion of the finest contemporary international literature....
+We seek to connect international writers to the general public, to students and educators, and to print and other media and to serve as a primary online location for a global literary conversation."
+Three Percent brings "...readers information about goings-on in the world of international literature, and by providing reviews and samples of books in translation and those that have yet to be translated...."
+In addition to reviews and news, the site has a good set of links to blogs, organizations, presses, magazines, and other resources.
+Part of the University of Rochester's (NY) translation program, the site takes its name from the fact that "only about 3% of all books published in the United States are works in translation."
+In 2012, British writer/editor Ann Morgan began "A Year of Reading the World," a project to read at least one book from every country (196 countries).
+Here is her list .
+(Morgan also mentions that the UK figure for works published in translation is around 3%.)
+AFRICA: Reading Women Writers and African Literature.
 Although this site is an overview of African women writing in French it has some information in English, including a brief list of titles which have been translated from French into English.
 There is also an alphabetical listing of African women authors with notations on which language (French, English, Portuguese, Spanish, or Afrikaans) they write in.
 The author entries also include bibliographies and brief biographical information.
 ARAB WORLD: Arab World Books is a combination bookstore/book club.
 It has author profiles and some short stories, poetry, book reviews, and essays.
 Material is in English and/or Arabic.
-ASIA: Southeast Asia Literature by Women is limited to materials available in English.
-(Last updated in July, 1998.)
-Sawnet bookshelf: Books by and for South Asian women Thai Fiction in Translation has selections from Marcel Barang's translations of Thai literature and some information about Thai authors.
+ASIA: Thai Fiction in Translation has selections from Marcel Barang's translations of Thai literature and some information about Thai authors.
 It includes his list of The 20 Best Novels of Thailand.
 Some of the titles are available from the DCO Made in Thailand book section.
 The Sunthorn Phu Page has two essays on the poet (1786 - 1855) and the full text of his Phra Abhai Mani as retold in English by Prince Prem Burachatr.

 Nedstat Counter